narasimhachakravarti/EVA-Assignment5/README.md

 # EVA-Assignment5
 1. File 1:
-    1. Target : Get the skeleton right and try to decrease the params we get
+    1. Target : First is first : Get the skeleton right - load the dataset, add sequential to make our life easy.
     2. Result:
         1. Parameter:251K
         2. Best training Accuracy : 99.83
         3. Best testing Accuracy : 99.00
     3. Analysis:
         1. Quite a heavy model
-        2. we do have a overfitting model we need to find out the solution for that
+        2. we do have a overfitting model - we need to find out the solution for that

 2. File 2:
-    1. Target:  Reduce the model size bring the parameters down and try to reduce overfitting by adding Normalization
+    1. Target:  Reduce the model size bring the parameters down and try to reduce overfitting
     2. Result
         1. Parameter : 10.5k
         2. Best training Accuracy : 99.9